retaildevcrews/capi-in-codespaces/docs/1-managed-aks-cluster.md

 ## Prerequisites

-In order to create Azure resources, the Azure provider requires a service principal with sufficient permissions in the target subscription.
+In order to create Azure resources, the Azure provider requires a Service Principal with sufficient permissions in the target subscription.

 Login with the az CLI.